rlelf/revw/README.md

 - `:ao` add new OUTSIDE entry (jumps to it)
 - `:dd` delete selected entry (entire object)
 - `:yy` duplicate selected entry (entire object)
-- `:o` order entries and auto-save
+- `:o` order entries (by percentage then name) and auto-save
+- `:op` order by percentage only and auto-save
+- `:on` order by name only and auto-save
 - `:f pattern` filter entries by pattern

 **Visual Mode (multi-card selection):**